Kugelblitz360/C64MEGA65DOCS/features.md

 ## Constraints and missing features

-Our Release 5.1 is a mature release.
+Our Release 5.2 is a mature release.
 Thanks to all the folks who [contributed](https://github.com/MJoergen/C64MEGA65/blob/master/AUTHORS) to the Core, it is incredibly compatible to an original PAL Commodore 64.
-With our Release 5.1 you can play nearly all the available games and watch almost all demos ever written for the C64.
+With our Release 5.2 you can play nearly all the available games and watch almost all demos ever written for the C64.
 You can plug nearly every classic hardware cartridge ever made for the C64 into the MEGA65's expansion port and enjoy working/playing with it and you can work with any IEC device (retro devices such as original 1541 or 1581 drives, printers, plotters and modern devices such as the SD2IEC).

 Yet, at this moment, our MEGA65 version of the MiSTer core is still **missing** some nice features such as:

--- Use the MEGA65's physical drive as a C1581
+* Use the MEGA65's physical drive as a C1581

--- NTSC mode (different timings for CPU and VIC-II)
+* NTSC mode (different timings for CPU and VIC-II)

--- Mounting tape images from SD Card (`.tap`)
+* Mounting tape images from SD Card (`.tap`)

--- Mounting D81 disk images (`.d81`)
+* Mounting D81 disk images (`.d81`)

--- Mounting G64 disk images (`.g64`)
+* Mounting G64 disk images (`.g64`)

--- Formatting disk images (`.d64` and `.g64`)
+* Formatting disk images (`.d64` and `.g64`)

--- Supporting MiSTer's GCR-level disk manipulation

 And there is much more.
 Have a look at our [Roadmap](https://github.com/MJoergen/C64MEGA65/blob/master/ROADMAP.md) to learn what we plan to do in future.

+**Please do not expect a Core update in 2025.**